 Satisfactory Academic Progress Policy

-- You must earn credit for at least 67% of the total cumulative hours you have attempted (includes transfer, incomplete, and withdrawn hours - see the Pace Chart for examples.
+- You must earn credit for at least 67% of the total cumulative hours you have attempted (Pace).
+This includes transfer, incomplete, and withdrawn hours - see the Pace Chart for examples.

 - You must have a 2.0 cumulative GPA at WIU (grades for transfer hours are not included), AND

-- You will be sent an email notification after grades are posted in May if you have not met the standards.
+- You will be sent an email notification after grades are posted in May if you have not met SAP standards.

 - If you have earned less than 67% cumulative hours and/or have less than a 2.0 cumulative GPA, you lose eligibility for aid and must appeal if you want aid reinstated.

-- If your appeal is successful, your eligibility is reinstated and you are
+- If your appeal is successful, your financial aid eligibility is reinstated you will be:

 - Placed on Financial Aid Probation for one term and required to regain 67% pace and 2.0 GPA by the end of the term, OR

-- Required to follow a multi-term Academic Plan to maintain eligibility until you regain 67% pace of hours earned/attempted and 2.0 cumulative GPA.
+- Required to follow a multi-term Academic Plan to maintain eligibility until you regain 67% Pace and 2.0 cumulative GPA.

 - Limit of three appeals.

 - Reinstatement is not allowed if you cannot re-establish eligibility within the 150% maximum time frame.

 - Retaking a Course: If you retake a course to improve a grade, be aware that your Hours Attempted (HA) will increase without increasing your Hours Earned (HE) which will negatively affect your Pace.

 - MATH 099N: If you are enrolled in MATH 099N, the university does not grant you any credit hours even if the course is successfully completed.
 However, if MATH 099N is successfully completed, 4 hours can be added to your SAP Hours Earned to determine Pace.